 Bilious emesis in an infant is an emergency and should be evaluated immediately to make sure the infant does not have malrotation and a midgut volvulus; untreated, the risk of bowel infarction and subsequent short bowel syndrome or death is high.

 In infants with bilious emesis, plain x-rays of the abdomen should be done immediately.
-If they show a dilated stomach and proximal small bowel (double-bubble sign), a paucity of bowel gas distal to the duodenum, or both (suggesting a midgut volvulus), further diagnosis and treatment must be done emergently.
+If they suggest obstruction, for example showing a dilated stomach and proximal small bowel (double-bubble sign), a paucity of bowel gas distal to the duodenum, or both (suggesting a midgut volvulus), further diagnosis and treatment must be done emergently.
 Barium enema typically identifies malrotation by showing the cecum outside the right lower quadrant.
 If the diagnosis remains uncertain, an upper GI series can be done cautiously.